xaenou/origami-media/README.md

 - **Dynamic Thumbnail Generation**
   Thumbnails can be automatically created for media that lacks them.
 - **Livestream Previews**
   Livestreams can be detected and handled by generating a preview of it via ffmpeg.
-The duration of the preview can be configured
+The duration of the preview can be configured.
 - **Batch Processing**
   Automatically process multiple URLs detected in a single post.
 Can be disabled.
 - **Configurable Constraints**